'The School of Athens', 1509-11 (fresco)

 The Proto Renaissance is the name given to that uncertain period of transition in Italian art as the creative influence of the Byzantine tradition began to decline.
 Artists saw the need for a more relevant art form that reflected the aspirations of an ambitious Italy, desperate to emerge from the stagnation of its medieval past.

 During the Proto Renaissance, there was a gradual development of naturalism in Italian art which was inspired by the values of Classical humanism and the anatomical beauty of Classical sculpture.
-You can see the start of this process when you compare two paintings by Duccio and Giotto.
+You can see the start of this process when you compare two paintings by Duccio di Buonninsegna and Giotto di Bondone.

 DUCCIO DI BUONINSEGNA (c.1255-1315)